How Many People Actually Retire with 2 Million Dollars?

 Comparison to average retirement savings

 The average retirement savings paint a stark contrast to the $2 million benchmark.
-Recent data from ab Empower study reveals that the average retirement account balance for individuals aged 65 or older was $573,624 as of December 31st, 2024.
+Recent data from ab Empower study reveals that the average retirement account balance for individuals aged 60-70 years old was $577,454 as of October, 2025.
 This means someone with $2 million in savings has more than three times the amount of the average retiree.

 Average 401(k) Balance by Age